cbessjr/Random-Crystal-Collector/README.md

 The game will hide this amount until the player clicks a crystal.
-When they do click one, update the player's score counter.
+When they click a crystal it will update the player's score counter.

 The player wins if their total score matches the random number from the beginning of the game.